Archaeological Museum of Nafplion: Hermione

 According to Greek mythology, Hermione was founded by the Dryopes who had fled Mount Oeta when attacked by Heracles.
 Unlike Asine, Hermione continued as an independent city long after the arrival of the Dorians and are recorded as sending three ships to the Battle of Salamis and 300 men to the Battle of Plataea during the Greco-Persian Wars.
 In 464 BCE, it came under the control of the Argives at the same time they subdued Mycenae and Tiryns.
 The people of Hermione later regained their independence and became an ally of Sparta.
 But after Aratus of Sicyon liberated Argos in 228 BCE, Hermione joined the Achaean League.
 By the 2nd century CE, though, it was abandoned.
 Hermione was the site of the sanctuary of Clymenus (a surname for Hades) where Hermionians believed an opening in the earth there was the shortest road to Hades.
 Consequently, unlike most Greeks, Hermionians put no money in the mouths of their dead to pay Charon, the ferryman of the underworld.

 Halieis

 Halieis was a port town at the mouth of the Argolic Gulf.
 The Tirynthians and Hermionians took refuge at Halieis when they were expelled from their own cities by the Argives.
 In 460 BCE it was made a subject of Sparta.
 Subsequently it was ravaged repeatedly by the Athenians during the Peloponnesian War, although remains of its acropolis can still be seen.
-According to Pausanius, it, too, was abandoned by the 2nd century CE.
+According to Pausanias, it, too, was abandoned by the 2nd century CE.